Lemon Curd Recipe

 Serving and Pairings

-Lemon curd pairs beautifully with scones, pancakes, or as a filling for cakes and tarts.
-It’s also delightful when served alongside whipped cream or fresh berries.
+Lemon curd pairs wonderfully with scones, pancakes, or as a filling for cakes and pastries.
+It can also be served with yogurt or ice cream for a refreshing dessert.

 Storage and Reheating

-Store lemon curd in an airtight container in the refrigerator for up to 2 weeks.
-It can also be frozen for up to 3 months.
-Thaw in the fridge and stir before use; it does not require reheating.
+Store lemon curd in an airtight container in the refrigerator for up to two weeks.
+It can be frozen for up to three months; just make sure to allow it to thaw in the fridge before using.
+Reheat gently on the stove if you prefer a warm curd.

 Cooking Mistakes

-- Always strain the mixture to achieve a smooth texture.
+- Always strain the mixture to ensure a smooth texture.

-- Ensure to use fresh lemon juice for the best flavor.
+- Use fresh lemons for the best flavor.

 Helpful Tips

-- Experiment with different citrus fruits for unique flavors.
+- Experiment with different citrus fruits for unique twists.

 FAQs